SAP-samples/sap-tech-bytes/README.md

 [Deploy Serverless SAP Fiori Apps from the Kyma Runtime](https://blogs.sap.com/2021/03/01/deploy-serverless-sap-fiori-apps-from-the-kyma-runtime/)

 You will learn
+* How to build a minimalistic SAP Fiori application
+* How to extract information from a JWT token
-* How to test destinations via the terminal
+* How to create Docker images for each module
-* How to test destinations via an application router
+* How to deploy the project to SAP BTP, Kyma runtime
-* That the SAP Cloud Connector can be used to create a secure tunnel

 Prerequisites
 * [Set Up SAP Cloud Platform Launchpad Service](https://developers.sap.com/tutorials/cp-portal-cloud-foundry-getting-started.html)